Australia–Cambodia relations: United Nations Transitional Authority in Cambodia (UNTAC)

 In the 1990s Australia played a key role in developing and implementing the successful policies that came as a result of the Paris Peace Accords in 1991.
 The Paris Accords took place to mark the end of the war between Vietnam and Cambodia and resulted in the creation of the United Nations Transitional Authority in Cambodia (UNTAC).
 The UNTAC was a UN peace-keeping body that looked to not only monitor but assume responsibility for conflict-management in Cambodia.
 One of UNTAC's key roles was to overlook the successful running of the 1994 elections in Cambodia, and because of their work a new Cambodian Royal government was able to be formed.
 Australia sent more than 500 personnel to assist in UNTAC operations.
 They also provided A$92 million in aid over a four-year period (1994-1998) following the appointment of the new government.

 Extraordinary Chambers in the Courts of Cambodia (ECCC)

 Australia have also provided support to Cambodia through the Extraordinary Chambers in the Courts of Cambodia.
 The ECCC is a court system in Cambodia that's purpose is to bring to justice those who were responsible for the crimes and genocide committed by the Khmer Rouge.
 In 2012, Australia had contributed more than AUD$18 million to the court and was considered the second largest contributor to the ECCC.
 Australia have also provided funding to support public outreach campaigns and is an active member of the Principal Donors Group in New York and 'Friends of the ECCC' group in Phnom Penh.
-The first Cambodian and international judges (including Australian Rowan Downing QC) and prosecutors were sworn in on 3 July 2006.
+The first Cambodian and international judges (including Australian Rowan Downing) and prosecutors were sworn in on July 3, 2006.
 Between 2004 and 2020 the ECCC have reportedly received AUD$40.05 in contributions from Australia.